junaidmalik09/audio_stream_classification/README.md

    ```bash
    make run
    ```
    This will start the frontend and backend services.
+Please wait for all services to be healthy and running before accessing the application, as the backend requires some time to load the model.

 3. **Access the application**:
    - Frontend: `http://localhost:8001`